- About the web interface controls

 - Review the information in our Setting Up Remote Log Streaming guide.

-Click the Scalyr logo.
+Click the Scalyr Create endpoint button.
 The Create a Scalyr endpoint page appears.

 - Fill out the Create a Scalyr endpoint fields as follows: